Tunnel Vision (Justin Timberlake song)

-"Tunnel Vision" is a song recorded by American singer Justin Timberlake for his third studio album, The 20/20 Experience (2013).
-It was written and produced by Timberlake, Timothy "Timbaland" Mosley and Jerome "J-Roc" Harmon, with additional writing by James Fauntleroy.
-"Tunnel Vision" was digitally released on June 14, 2013 by RCA Records as the third single from the album.
-It is a mid-tempo R&B song with EDM influence and instrumentation featuring Timbaland's signature ad-libs, record-scratching, heavy drums, melodic bass, orchestration and synthesizer.
+"Tunnel Vision" is a song by American singer Justin Timberlake from his third studio album, The 20/20 Experience (2013).
+The track was released on June 14, 2013, as the album's third and final single, through RCA Records.
+Timberlake wrote and produced the song alongside Timbaland and J-Roc, with additional writing from James Fauntleroy.
+It was also recorded at Larrabee Sound Studios, based in North Hollywood, California.
+The song is a mid-tempo R&B song with EDM influence and instrumentation featuring Timbaland's signature ad-libs, record-scratching, heavy drums, melodic bass, orchestration and synthesizer.
 Its lyrics proclaim Timberlake's tunnel vision for his love interest, with several voyeuristic references.

-"Tunnel Vision" received generally positive reviews from music critics, most of whom praised Timbaland's production, and it was cited as The 20/20 Experiences highlight.
-After the album's release, the song charted in South Korea and the United States because of high digital sales.
+"Tunnel Vision" received generally positive reviews from music critics, most of whom praised Timbaland's production and cited it as a highlight of The 20/20 Experience.
+After the album's release, the song charted in South Korea and the United States due to strong digital sales.
 It debuted on the singles chart in South Korea at number 27, selling 6,670 digital copies in its first week.
 "Tunnel Vision" peaked at number 40 on the US Billboard Hot R&B/Hip-Hop Songs chart, and number eight on the UK R&B Singles Chart.

-The music video for "Tunnel Vision" was directed by Jonathan Craven, Simon McLoughlin and Jeff Nicholas, and premiered on July 3 on Timberlake's Vevo channel.
+The accompanying music video for "Tunnel Vision", directed by Jonathan Craven, Simon McLoughlin, and Jeff Nicholas, premiered on July 3 on Timberlake's Vevo channel.
 In the seven-minute video, Timberlake and Timbaland watch nude women and dance.
 Critics labeled the video NSFW and compared it to the video for Robin Thicke's 2013 single, "Blurred Lines".
-Originally banned on YouTube, it was later posted with the condition that viewers disclose their age.
-The song was part of the set list for Timberlake's 2013 Legends of the Summer concert tour with rapper Jay-Z and his fifth solo tour, the 2013–15 20/20 Experience World Tour.
+Banned initially on YouTube, it was later posted with the condition that viewers disclose their age.
+The song was part of the set list for Timberlake's 2013 Legends of the Summer Stadium Tour with rapper Jay-Z and his fifth solo tour, The 20/20 Experience World Tour (2013–2015).

-Production and release

-Timbaland co-wrote and co-produced "Tunnel Vision".

-"Tunnel Vision" was written by Justin Timberlake, Timothy "Timbaland" Mosley, Jerome "J-Roc" Harmon and James Fauntleroy, and produced by Timbaland, Timberlake and Harmon.
-Timberlake arranged and produced his vocals, which were recorded at Larabee Studios in North Hollywood, California.
-Other instrumentalists were Harmon on keyboards and Elliot Ives on guitar.
-The song was engineered by Chris Godbey (assisted by Alejandro Baima) and mixed by Jimmy Douglass, Godbey and Timberlake at Larabee Studios.
+Background